AymanJabr/Microverse-Tic-Tac-Toe-Ruby/README.md

 ## How do we play Tic Tac Toe?

-- Run main on your terminal
 - The game is played on a grid that's 3 squares by 3 squares.
-- You are X, secound player is O. Players take turns putting their marks in empty squares.
+- You are player X, second player is O. Players take turns putting their marks in empty squares.
 - The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 - When all 9 squares are full, the game is over.